hashesDAO/docs/FAQ.md

 A sponsor, typically the initial proposer, is elected during the proposal process to ensure the successful operation and fulfillment of the permutation.
 The sponsor acts as the project manager for the permutation and is empowered to make permutation-specific executive decisions on behalf of the DAO.

 ### Who should get involved with the Hashes?
 Anyone!
-If you're passionate about NFTs and generative art, we encourage you to get involved with the Hashes and help us shape the future of this exciting field.
+If you're passionate about NFTs and generative art, we encourage you to contribute to the Hashes in any way that you can to help us shape the future of this exciting field.